Emile666/THD_Analyzer/pcb1.md

 The MAIN.OUT signal is also sent to the microcontroller (via CON3) for both frequency and level measurement.

+# SYNC MOD
+This modification applies to PCB1 v0.30.
+The frequency-counter (a software function) gets its signal from an amplified sine-wave.
+This does work, but reliability is higher when the SYNC signal is used for this.
+The SYNC signal comes from this PCB and is sent to the uC PCB (PCB4) via CON3.

+For PCB1, do the following:
+- Desolder CON3 (UC_IO) box-header
+- Use a sharp knife to disconnect pin 1 (bottom right pin as seen from top-layer) from GND on top-layer.
+There are 3 connections to GND, remove all three of them.
+- Same for the 3 connections to GND on the bottom-layer.
+- Check for discontinuity between GND and CON3-1 pin.
+- Solder CON3 box-header back.
+- Solder wire from CON1-SYNC pin to CON3-1.
+- Check for discontinuity between GND and CON3-1 pin.
+- In order for this mod to work, check the SYNC MOD paragraph on PCB4 too.

 # PCB1 Unit-testing
 Bob describes some bench-testing in his article.
 Since the PCB is now tested slightly different from Bob's original article, I created unit-test documents that use the microcontroller board (PCB4).
 This unit-test facilitates testing of PCB1.
 I have added both the unit-test document itself as well as a filled-in version of a test I performed.
 This is a good reference if you do your own unit-testing.